 \section{Introduction}

 The classification program for nuclear $\CatCa$-algebras has seen remarkable progress in the past decade, building on Elliott's groundbreaking conjecture that simple, separable, unital, nuclear $\CatCa$-algebras could be classified by $\K$-theoretic and tracial invariants.
-This vision was fully realized for the class of $\mathcal{Z}$-stable algebras satisfying the Universal Coefficient Theorem (UCT) through the combined efforts of many researchers, including the breakthrough works of \cite{EGLN21}, or \cite{GLN1,GLN2}.
+This vision was fully realized for the class of $\mathcal{Z}$-stable algebras satisfying the Universal Coefficient Theorem (UCT), through the combined efforts of many researchers, including the breakthrough works \cite{EGLN21} and \cite{GLN1,GLN2}.
 These developments culminated in the classification of simple, separable, unital, nuclear, $\mathcal{Z}$-stable $\CatCa$-algebras satisfying the UCT.
-See \cite{W18} for a general overview and \cite{CGSTW21} for a remarkable detailed and innovative exposition on the matter.
+See \cite{W18} for a general overview, and \cite{CGSTW21} for a remarkably detailed and innovative exposition on the matter.
 Nevertheless, classification outside the simple and $\mathcal{Z}$-stable setting presents additional challenges that have motivated the development of refined invariants.
-For instance, all the way back to the classification of certain *-homomorphisms between circle algebras done in \cite{NT96}, Nielsen and Thomsen present a split-exact sequence referred now to as the \emph{Nielsen-Thomsen sequence}.
-This sequence, introduced through the study of the Hausdorffized algebraic $\K_1$-group and its relationship with the de la Harpe-Skandalis determinant, emerged as a particularly intriguing tool in this context.
-While their seminal work revealed its potential for distinguishing *-homomorphisms that share identical Elliott invariants, several fundamental questions and applications, e.g. on the unnatural splitting of the sequence, have remained unexplored.
+Already in early classification results, Nielsen and Thomsen presented a split-exact sequence, in the study and classification of *-homomorphisms between circle algebras.
+See in \cite{NT96}.
+This sequence, now referred to as the \emph{Nielsen-Thomsen sequence}, makes explicit the relationship between the Hausdorffized algebraic $\K_1$-group and the tracial state space, via the de la Harpe-Skandalis determinant.
+While their seminal work revealed its potential for distinguishing *-homomorphisms sharing identical Elliott invariants, several fundamental questions and applications, e.g. on the unnatural splitting of the sequence, have remained unexplored.